Acatar/grunt-nsp-package/README.md

 grunt.loadNpmTasks('grunt-nsp-package');
 ```

-Then use the task `validate-package` build tasks eg.
+Then use the task `validate-package` or `validate-packages`, build tasks eg.
 ```js
 grunt.registerTask("default", 'validate-package');
 ```